asmodeus812/elearning/misc-tech-topic/k8s-deep-dive.md

 a massive IP churn, and demonstrates why you should never connect directly to any particular pod.
 You also need to know 3 fundamental things about Kubernetes Services

 -   First when talking about Services, we are talking about Service object in the Kubernetes world that provides a stable networking for Pods.
-Just like a Pod, ReplicaSet and Deployment, Services are defined through a manifest YAML file, posted to the API server.
+Just like a `Pod`, `ReplicaSet` and `Deployment`, `Services` are defined through a manifest YAML file, posted to the API server.

 -   Second every Service gets its own stable IP address, its own stable DNS name and its own stable port.

 -   Third, Services use labels and selectors to dynamically select the Pods to send traffic to.

 ### Theory